UC-OSPO-Network/templates/CONTRIBUTING-template.md

 # CONTRIBUTING

+[TODO: rename this file to `README.md`; i.e. remove the template reference]

-[TODO: delete the paragraph below]
+[TODO: delete lines 3-12]

-This is a template document for UC projects that requires editing before it is ready to use, and you can find the instructions for using this template on [our website](🚧).
-You can search for "TODO" to identify areas that require customization; e.g. line 3 above lets you know you should delete this paragraph. 🚧 Link to contact us for help
+This is a template document for UC projects that requires editing before it is ready to use, and you can find guides for using this template on [our website](https://ucospo.net/oss-resources/#template-guides).
+You can search for "TODO" to identify areas that require customization; e.g. line 3 above lets you know you should rename this file.
+Please feel free to [reach out to our Laura](mailto:lalangdon@ucdavis.edu), our Community Manager, if you have any questions!

+Some links are specific to your project.
+Search for the word `TODO` in this template for links that need to be customized.
+When you finish editing 🚧 the template, remove the `TODO` bits.

+## Welcome!

 [TODO: edit welcome text below]

 Welcome!
-We are glad that you want to contribute to our project! 💖
+We're glad you want to contribute to our project! 💖

-As you get started, you are in the best position to give us feedback on areas of our project that we need help with including:
+As you get started, you're in the best position to give us feedback on areas of our project that we need help with including:

-* Problems found during setting up a new developer environment
+- Problems found during setting up a new developer environment
-* Gaps in our Quickstart Guide or documentation
+- Gaps in our Quickstart Guide or documentation
-* Bugs in our automation scripts
+- Bugs in our automation scripts

 If anything doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!

 ## Table of Contents